 A Unique Message Gives People a Reason to Care

-Let’s look at three famous companies who got to where they are with a unique message, each presented using a different technique.
+Let’s look at three famous companies who got where they are with a unique message.
+And note how each uses a different technique.

 A UNIQUE MESSAGE BASED ON MARKET CIRCUMSTANCE

-In the early 1960s, Avis Car Rental had secured the #2 spot in the market be-hind Hertz, which had held the top spot for years.
+In the early 1960s, Avis Car Rental had secured the #2 spot in the market behind Hertz, the long-standing market leader.

-Since their cars and prices were the same as Hertz, their unique message wasn’t to be found in either of these areas.
-In fact, the only thing that really separated Avis from Hertz was that Hertz was #1 and Avis was #2 — and they used this circumstance to create their point of difference:
+Since Avis’s cars and location convenience were the same as Hertz’s, their unique message couldn’t come from either of these areas.
+In fact, the only thing that really separated Avis from Hertz was that Hertz was #1 and Avis was #2.
+Tthey used this circumstance to create their point of difference:

 “When you’re only No. 2, you try harder.”